India’s liquefied natural gas imports dropped 14.3 percent in January following a rise for six straight months.

-Petronet LNG’s 17.5 mtpa Dahej terminal operated at 95.8% capacity while Shell’s 5 mtpa Hazira terminal operated at 89.3% capacity in April-December, the PPAC data shows.
+Petronet LNG’s 17.5 mtpa Dahej terminal operated at 95.8 percent capacity while Shell’s 5 mtpa Hazira terminal operated at 89.3 percent capacity in April-December, the PPAC data shows.

 A recent report by the International Energy Agency suggests India’s LNG imports could rise four times in the next two decades as the nation moves towards a gas‐based economy.